Urgent warfarin reversal

 What are the key benefits?

-KCENTRA is the #1 prescribed 4F-PCC with the longest record of proven safety and efficacy since 2013
+KCENTRA is the #1 prescribed 4F-PCC with the longest record of proven safety and efficacy since 201310

 In the largest study to date on 4F-PCC TE events and all-cause mortality, KCENTRA demonstrated no increased risk of TE events and 41% risk reduction in adjusted all-cause mortality vs plasma.8

-4F-PCC, 4-factor prothrombin complex concentrate; TE, thromboembolic.
+4F-PCC, 4-factor prothrombin complex concentrate; INR, international normalized ratio; TE, thromboembolic.

 *In 2 head-to-head trials, KCENTRA demonstrated superiority to plasma in 3 of 4 efficacy endpoints.
 Superior hemostatic efficacy in the Urgent Surgery/Invasive Procedures trial and equally effective hemostasis in the Acute Major Bleeding trial.
 Faster INR reduction (to ≤1.3 at 30 minutes after end of infusion) in both head-tohead trials.